 amount to a major failure.
 Koala living assessors will determine whether the item will be repaired or damaged and may refer to a third part specialist to prove verification of fault claims where deemed necessary.

 The Koala Living warranty commences from the date of collection or delivery of your purchased product(s).

 The period of the Warranty will be limited to the inclusions covered below.

 For all faulty items, regardless of the category of the product, the nature of the fault (Major or Minor), or the decision made by koala living, the product must be kept with the customer, until a drop off or collection is arranged.
-Koala living is under no legal obligation to provide you with any service; should you decide to dispose of goods. *If the fault is causing a hazard, please let us know and we would expedite collection/Drop off.
+Koala living is under no legal obligation to provide you with any service; should you decide to dispose of goods yourself without our authorisation. *If the fault is causing a hazard, please let us know and we would expedite collection/drop off.

 3.2 Damages incurred during handling and transportation of the product by the customer or their contractor.

 3.3 Damages as a result of extreme use or exposure that goes beyond normal wear and tear.
 This includes any exposure to un-intended outdoor elements such as rain, heat, or direct sunlight (unless the item is intended for outdoor use as directed by Koala Living).
 Discolouration of leather or fabric coverings resulting from exposure to direct sunlight, extreme heat, or similar conditions.

 3.4 Damages resulting from dye transfer from rugs, cushions, jeans, and other clothing.
 This also includes damage to leather or fabric coverings caused by the transference of perspiration,